alexyorke/beginning-ci-cd-book/src/chapters/Introduction.md

 CI/CD is not a magic bullet.
 It demands discipline, commitment to quality, and a proactive approach to addressing technical and organizational challenges.
 However, when implemented effectively, it can significantly accelerate development, enhance software quality, and empower teams to deliver value more efficiently.

-To ensure successful CI/CD implementation, it\'s critical to identify and avoid common anti-patterns:

-- Ignoring build failures leads to technical debt and compromised software quality.
-In a CI/CD environment, where testing is continuous, it\'s crucial to address failures immediately to maintain a \"green\" pipeline.
-This ensures code is always validated and deployable.

-- Optimize build configurations and implement cleanup strategies.

-- Utilize caching mechanisms to speed up builds.

-- Don\'t skimp on compute resources -- developer time is more valuable than saving a few cents on a faster build server.

-- Robust notification systems are essential to alert stakeholders about build failures, enabling prompt resolution and collaboration.
-For example, some stakeholders want to be notified by e-mail if the build fails, and some other ones want to be notified if there\'s a sev one and nobody can use a website.

-- A well-defined rollback strategy is crucial for mitigating production issues.
-This doesn\'t always mean reverting to a prior state, but requires a clear plan for applying hotfixes quickly and effectively, even when database migrations complicate the process.

-- Stateful build environments, even when virtualized, introduce security risks:

-  - Reusing machines can allow malware to spread (lateral movement).

-  - Compromised packages can contaminate build artifacts.

-- Mitigate these risks by:

-  - Using ephemeral build environments whenever possible.

-  - Continuously updating packages with tools like Dependabot.

-  - Implementing robust security scanning and dependency analysis.

-CI/CD implementation is not a one-time event but rather a continuous journey of learning and improvement.
-As the number of pipelines grows, effective management becomes vital to prevent sprawl and maintain consistency.
-Strategies for standardization, modularization, and lifecycle management are crucial.
-Consider:

-- Pipeline Templates: Adopt a standardized template that all teams extend, ensuring consistency and compliance.

-- QA Integration: Close collaboration between QA and development teams is essential.
-Involve QA early, automate tests, and embrace a \"shift-left\" approach to ensure quality throughout the CI/CD process.

-- Clear Metrics: Establish key metrics, like deployment frequency, lead time, change failure rate, and mean time to restore (MTTR), to track progress, measure impact, and drive continuous improvement.
-These are also called "DORA" metrics.

-- Ensuring that security issues are addressed timely.

 ### Traditional software development {#traditional-software-development .unnumbered}

 Traditional software development is a methodology that is difficult to define because there\'s multiple definitions of what traditional means.
 This usually means before continuous integration and development was widely popularized, for example prior to 2010.